syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ![Numeric axis interval](images/axis-types/numeric_interval.jpg)

-### Apply padding to the range
+### Applying padding to the range

-Padding can be applied to the minimum and maximum extremes of the axis range by using [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property.
-Numeric axis supports the following types of padding.
+Padding can be applied to the minimum and maximum extremes of the axis range using the [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property.
+Numeric axis supports the following types of padding:

 * additional
 * auto